UA Parking & Transportation

 - I purchased a summer permit in May.
 Why can't I renew it?

 - Since many students leave campus during the summer, there is less demand for parking and we are able to accommodate our customers.
 Renewal for annual permits takes place in late spring.
 By summer, there are already wait lists for most permit categories.

 - How do I purchase a summer permit?

-- Summer permits go on sale the Monday after main campus Commencement.
+- Summer permits go on sale in early May.
 They are only available in our office lobby and NOT online.
 Please call Customer Relations at (520) 626-7275 for details.
-Prices are prorated daily.